-As of June 1, 2016, Microsoft no longer offers SQL Server PDW-specific licenses and customers can only use Enterprise Edition core licenses with SA coverage to license APS appliances.
+As of June 1, 2016, Microsoft no longer offers standalone SQL Server PDW core licenses and customers can only use Enterprise Edition core licenses with SA coverage to run the SQL Server PDW software on Analytics Platform System (APS) appliances.

-- Customers with Enterprise Agreements effective on or before June 1, 2016 can continue to acquire additional SQL Server PDW licenses-and upgrade those licenses to SQL Server 2016-through the end of their current enrollment term. - After their current term expires, SA coverage can be renewed and maintained on SQL Server Enterprise Edition core licenses to provide continued access to PDW software deployment rights and SA benefits, including access to future software releases.
+- Customers with Enterprise Agreements effective on or before June 1, 2016 can continue to acquire additional SQL Server PDW licenses-and upgrade those licenses to SQL Server 2017-through the end of their current enrollment term. - After their current term expires, SA coverage can be renewed and maintained on SQL Server Enterprise Edition core licenses to provide continued access to PDW software deployment rights and SA benefits, including access to future software releases.